Close

 Essential Documentation

-• Valid passport with 6-month validity
+• Valid passport with 3-month validity beyond departure from Schengen area

-• Completed application form
+• Completed and signed application form

-• Recent passport photographs
+• Recent passport photographs meeting Schengen specifications

 Success Rates and Extensions